mitsuhiko/argument/argument-parser/README.md

 * This crate does not exist in a vacuum, it's part of `argument` which is a (slightly) higher level utility to make working with the lower level `argument-parser` crate simpler.

+## Unicode and Broken Unicode

+This library requires that option names be single characters for short options or valid Unicode strings for long option names.
+However, arguments to options or command line arguments are always handled internally as `OsString`, allowing you to create command line interfaces that function well even with broken Unicode.

+Unlike `lexopt`, this library is stricter with Unicode.
+In the option name portion of the command line, valid Unicode input is required, and an error is raised if it is not.
+This intentional design choice makes handling command lines easier and more portable.
+While `lexopt` would handle broken Unicode like `foo -a�` by producing a parameter named `�`, `argument-parser` will issue a Unicode error.
+However, invalid Unicode is permissible in option arguments.

 ## Sponsor